MaxtDesign

 CSS and JS delivery

-• Inline critical CSS for above-the-fold content; load the rest asynchronously.
+• Inline critical CSS for above-the-fold content, then load the rest asynchronously.
 Plugins like Autoptimize or RocketLazyLoadCriticalCSS handle this.

 • Defer non-critical JavaScript.
 Most theme JavaScript can be deferred without breaking interactivity.